 The contact you will have with a therapist during your online course varies by program.
 The Online Therapy Unit provides support in a few different ways:

-In a guided course, the guide’s role is usually 5 to 10 minutes each week.
-The guide is available to answer basic questions about the course content, and encourage clients to continue with their work on the course.
-Contact with a guide in a guided course is typically briefer than in a therapist-assisted course and guides will not offer additional therapeutic support to clients.
-Clients can contact their guide when they like by secure message system, and their guide will respond once weekly either by secure messaging or a brief phone call.
+In a guided course, guides set aside approximately 10 minutes each week to answer basic questions about the course content, and encourage clients to continue with their work on the course.
+Contact with guides in a guided course is typically briefer than in a therapist-assisted course but on occasion will be longer if there is a significant clinical issue.
+Clients can contact their guide(s) through the secure message system, and their guide(s) will respond at least once a week either by secure messaging or a brief phone call.
 Research shows that this guidance can be very helpful and many clients do very well with this level of support.
-If you would like to know if the course you are interested in is guide assisted please refer to the course description page for more information.
+At times, we offer self-guided programs.
+In this case, clients work independently.
+Guides only get in touch if they notice a sudden increase in symptoms.
+If you would like to know if the course you are interested in is guide assisted or self-guided please refer to the course description page for more information.

 The Online Therapy Unit website is a safe and secure way for clients and therapists to communicate and to access therapy lessons.
 The information is transmitted and stored in secure ways.
 Information is encrypted and transmitted over secure HTTP protocol similar to online banking.
 All messages are sent and stored on our secure server which is also encrypted.
 Your identifying information on the server is only available to the therapist assigned to work with you, the Online Therapy Unit coordinator, and supervisor.